 The quality of research, as assessed in the REF 2014, was presented as quality profiles which show the proportion of research activity judged to have met each of the four starred quality levels.
-These profiles were awarded a rating, on a scale of unclassified to 4* (four star).
+These profiles were awarded a rating, on a scale of unclassified to 4* (four stars).

 |REF 2014||Funding weights in QR model|

 The volume of research in each unit of assessment is the full time equivalent number of research active staff submitted to REF 2014.

 Although quality and volume were the two main variables, each subject is also assigned with one of three cost weights, which had been calculated to reflect the relative costs of research in those subjects.
 These were multiplied by the volume of research in each subject to work out the total funding for that subject.

 |A||Clinical medicine and laboratory based subjects||1.6|

 QR Quality (Premium) Pot